graphql/graphql-spec/rfcs/InputUnion.md

 |----|----|----|----|----|
 | ❔ | ❔ | ❔ | ❔ | ❔ |

-### 🎯 F) Migrating a field to a polymorphic input type is non-breaking
+### 🎯 F. Migrating a field to a polymorphic input type is non-breaking

 Since the input object type is now a member of the input union, existing input objects being sent through should remain valid.